 Adding onto this, Keri brings up an unexpected change that arose was their IT inventory.
 She tells us that at the start of the pandemic, everyone took their stuff home and then during that time, we decided to move to hybrid.
 Furthermore, to smooth that experience and make it easier for people to come back and forth, we went to every desk and figured out what was missing so they could leave the stuff they brought home at home.
 After, we made a standard package at every desk so people could book wherever they wanted.

-Q7 Do you have a new operating cadence as a result of this new way of working?
+Q7 Do you have a new operating cadence due to this new way of working?

-Carol then raises an interesting point, stating that they are not mandating anything; however, they do expect each sort of leadership pyramid to have their team come in at least once a quarter.
-Best Buy strongly advocates for stacking meetings, so that if employees must travel to the office, their time is well spent between various meetings and social events on the same day.
-Moreover, because of their high collaborative nature of their work, many people participate on multiple teams, so they found that there is a spectrum from 4 times a year to 24 times a month, so we are also concerned about balancing too much office time and making sure that when people do come into the office, there is value in the 67-minute commute for them.
+Carol then raises an interesting point, stating that they are not mandating anything; however, they expect each leadership pyramid to have their team come in at least once a quarter.
+Best Buy strongly advocates for stacking meetings so that if employees must travel to the office, their time is well spent between various meetings and social events on the same day.
+Moreover, because of the highly collaborative nature of their work, many people participate on multiple teams, so they found a spectrum from 4 times a year to 24 times a month.
+Hence, we are also concerned about balancing too much office time and ensuring that when people come into the office, there is value in the 67-minute commute for them.

 To begin, Carol states that Best Buy will go back in the fall with another detailed survey to get feedback from their employees on specific things.
 So that they can weigh what works, what does not and what they value the most.

 Arnaud agreed, stating that assessing their employees’ feedback is an effective way to see how people feel about the changes they have implemented in their new workplace.
-On a quarterly basis, Clearly does an in-depth engagement survey with all employees, which is around 35 questions.
-Then monthly they do a quick poll, which is offered to the managers to send out to their team about how they are feeling today, rating from 1-4.
-Therefore, the engagement piece for Clearly really allows them to see how people are feeling and allows people to give feedback.
+Every quarter Clearly does an in-depth engagement survey with all employees, around 35 questions.
+Then monthly, they do a quick poll, which is offered to the managers to send to their team about how they are feeling today, rating from 1-4.
+Therefore, the engagement piece for Clearly allows them to see how people think and will enable them to give feedback.

 Keri adds that Westland would also like to do more engagement.
 Westland conducts regular surveys on a survey platform.
-However, when it comes to measuring the success of their new desk booking app, they have a specific set of questions in mind, such as how the space is being used?
+However, when measuring the success of their new desk booking app, they have a specific set of questions in mind, such as how the space is being used.
 How often do people come in?
 On Which days?
 What are the most popular areas?
-Moreover, all this information will enable them to be very proactive and strategic in managing that space.
+Moreover, all this information will enable them to proactively and strategically manage that space.

-Lastly Arnaud brings up another KPI he and his team keep track of monthly, which is the turn of employees.
-They want to figure out if they see an acceleration in turn or retention issues after changing the layout and office design.
+Lastly, Arnaud brings up another KPI he and his team keep track of monthly, which is the turn of employees.
+They want to determine if they see an acceleration in turn or retention issues after changing the layout and office design.

 Q9 Any final thoughts or golden nuggets of advice you have?

-To conclude our questions, we asked our panelists for their final thoughts and any advice they have for people wanting to design or redesign their workplace.
+To conclude our questions, we asked our panellists for their final thoughts and any advice they had for people wanting to design or redesign their workplace.

-Carols starts us off by stating do not be afraid to test things.
-Test things in particular zones and see how people respond to it.
+Carols starts us off by stating not to be afraid to test things.
+Test things in particular zones and see how people respond to them.
 I would try ideas and then see how people interact with them before you make a big decision to invest across the board.

-Christiane follows this by recommending that people be adaptable and open to new experiences.
-“Things will continue to change; I know we’re all tired and want things to calm down a little, but they won’t.”
-To be proactive about walking around and talking to people, be open to hearing what people want, be observant, and avoid taking things personally.
-Adding to this, Keri points out that you need to be ready to pivot and be flexible.
+Christiane follows this by recommending people be adaptable and open to new experiences.
+“Things will continue to change; I know we’re all tired and want things to calm down, but they won’t.”
+Be proactive about walking around and talking to people, be open to hearing what people want, be observant, and avoid taking things personally.
+Adding to this, Keri points out that you must be flexible and ready to pivot.
 Things are constantly changing, and it is okay to acknowledge that you do not have everything figured out.
 Think of the office as a part of the employee experience and ask employees for feedback.

-Lastly, Arnaud leaves us with this golden nugget of advice which is putting the employees at the core of the entire process is essential.
+Lastly, Arnaud leaves us with this golden nugget of advice: putting the employees at the core of the entire process is essential.
 Do not hide behind budget because you can do it for ridiculously cheap.
+All managers must be brave and push for change, which is fantastic for employees.
 Not adapting after two and a half years shows a lack of courage.
-All managers must be brave and courageous and push for change, which is fantastic for employees.

 Thanks to all who attended this TenantTalks discussion.
 It was fascinating to hear industry experts discuss current workplace trends and strategies for designing the workplace of today.
-To hear our panelists’ full discussion, audience questions and answers, and any other highlights that were not mentioned in the recap. watch the full TenantTalks video recording HERE.
+Listen to our panellists’ complete discussion, audience questions and answers, and any other highlights not mentioned in the recap.
+Watch the full TenantTalks video recording HERE.